 Setup involves quite a few steps, but fortunately, Tittle X provides a detailed guide to walk you through the process.
 You need to:

 - Install the Tittle X app on your phone.

 - Start playing by waiting for vibrations from the device.

-With TruGolf E6 Cloud, you can play over twelve 3D-rendered real-world golf courses, practice on the range, and play rounds.
+With the E6 CONNECT software integration, you can play 3D-rendered real-world golf courses, practice on the range, and play rounds in 4K resolution.

-You can’t expect a serious experience from a simulator that costs so little, but it sure is a truckload of fun.
+You can’t expect a high-level experience comparable to a system like the SkyTrak, but for a simulator that costs so little, it’s very accurate and just a truckload of fun.
 See what people are saying about it here.

 Phigolf is one of the most popular and highly-rated simulator systems under $500.